(Pocket-lint) - Dating isn't what it used to be.

-Tinder, which launched in 2012, is a social app that facilitates communication between mutually interested users.
+Ultimately, Tinder launched in 2012, and it's a social app that facilitates romantic communication between mutually interested users.

-Users use left or right swipes to 'like' or 'dislike' photos of other users and potentially match with them.
-Chatting on Tinder is only available between two users who have swiped right on one another's photos and matched.
-Tinder is therefore commonly used as a dating services app.
-As of 2017, Tinder is registering about 1.6 billion "swipes" per day and producing about 26 million matches.
+Members swipe left or right to 'like' or 'dislike' photos of other users and potentially match with them.
+Chatting on Tinder is only available between two users who have swiped right on one another's photos and therefore matched.
+As of 2021, Tinder is registering about 1.6 billion "swipes" per day and producing about one million in-person dates per week.

 Where is Tinder available?